squaresausage/Open-Source-PC110/Flash/OKI-MSM538032E/README.md

 Higher resolution character sets in their too.

-Digging further in the code tt seems that there is reference to the different size character sets:
+Digging further in the code it seems that there is a reference to the different size character sets:

 ![PHOTO-2025-03-04-20-59-01](https://github.com/user-attachments/assets/b8fc24f2-c471-4327-af1e-fa48569bc93e)